Get insider access

 Differences Between Sizes And Variants

 We tested the 65-inch Sony X80K, which is also available in 43, 50, 65, and 75-inch sizes.
 The results are valid for all models, but the 50-inch version may have a different panel type.
 Many of the 50-inch TVs have a VA panel, but it's also possible they still have an ADS panel, so if you have this model, let us know how it performs.
-There are also variants of the 55, 65, and 75 inch models with the model code Sony X80CK sold at Costco and come with a 3-year warranty and a one-year subscription to the Bravia Core Streaming service.
+There are also variants of the 55, 65, and 75 inch models with the model code Sony X80CK sold at Costco, which come with a three-year warranty and a one-year subscription to the Bravia Core Streaming service.
 In Europe, it's also called the X81K, depending on the size of the model.
 The 85-inch version of the TV is the only size variant that comes with a 120Hz panel.

 Size US Model Alternate Code Panel Type Refresh Rate